College of General Studies

 Support the faculty and students

 CGS’s faculty and students are our greatest strength.
 We need additional funding to continue to attract the best and the brightest, and to offer endowed professorships, and scholarships.
-We need to raise $5 million to endow the School’s deanship and $2.5 million to create an endowed chair to honor excellence in teaching, plus additional funds to create a post-doctorate fellowship fund, name and endow a student undergraduate research program, create the James Wilcox Undergraduate Research Fund, endow the Capstone Awards Fund, and endow the E-Portfolio Awards Fund.
+We need to endow the School’s deanship and create an endowed chair to honor excellence in teaching, plus additional funds to create a post-doctorate fellowship fund, name and endow a student undergraduate research program, support the James Wilcox Undergraduate Research Fund, endow the Capstone Awards Fund, and endow the E-Portfolio Awards Fund.

 Improve the Center’s physical space

 The intellectual environment of the CITL has outpaced its physical environment.
 We seek funds to name and endow the CITL building, as well as to renovate and improve the CITL suite, the CITL E-Portfolio Technology Conference Room, the CITL Conference Room, and the CITL Faculty Resource Room.